 Frankly, why isn’t the evangelical Church all over this?

 Why aren’t reading plans in place, associated and focused teachings available, and seminaries involved - in full cover-to-cover reading?
-His divinely inspired and holy Word comes to us in Book form.
+His divinely inspired and holy Word comes to us in, ready and available to be read, Book form.

 Aren't books suppose to be read - and since the Bible is His Word - shouldn't this Book be read cover-to-cover?